 The plot (or narrative) of a story has some similarity with a plan, as it is usually defined in classical AI planning.
-This has led researchers to investigate planning-based approaches to automatic story generation (see, for example, the work of Porteous et al. and their demo).
-However, the planning approach requires as input a formal description of the "world" in which the story is to take place - it's characters, places, objects, their relations, and the things they can do.
-Creating such a world model is a great burden on system designers, and limits the creativity that story generation systems can exhibit.
-On the other hand, machine learning approaches can produce generative models from data in a mostly unsupervised manner, but these models so far are only able to replicate the surface appearance of fiction and fail to generate a coherent plot (sunspring is an excellent example in point).
+This has led researchers to investigate planning-based approaches to automatic story generation (see, for example, the work of Porteous et al. and their demo.
+However, the planning approach requires as input a formal model of the “world”; in which the story is to take place - its characters, places, objects, their relations, and the things they can do.
+Writing this world model is a great burden on system designers, and limits the creativity that story planning systems can exhibit.
+On the other hand, machine learning approaches can produce generative models from data in a mostly unsupervised manner, but these so far are only able to replicate the surface appearance of fiction and frequently fail to generate a coherent plot (sunspring is a classic example).

 The ultimate goal of automated story generation is to release unbounded creativity while still making sense.
-To approach this problem, we look to methods for learning structured semantic knowledge from abundantly available sources, such as text, as well as already existing collections of such knowledge that is on the web.
-Initiatives such as conceptnet and read the web offer large databases of facts and relations (both abstract and concrete) obtained from text mining and crowdsourcing, while ontologies can provide knowledge about specific areas, or general things like time (see, for example, vocab.org).
+One way to approach this problem is to look to the already large, and growing, collections of structured semantic knowledge that is available on the web.
+Initiatives such as UVI, conceptnet and read the web offer large databases of facts and relations (both abstract and concrete) obtained from text mining and crowdsourcing, while ontologies can provide knowledge about specific areas, or general things like time (see, for example, vocab.org).
 However, a type of sematic knowledge that is crucial to narratives and that is currently not easily available is knowledge about events (such as what causes them to happen, what their consequences are, and how they chain together).

 Realising the vision of unlimited narrative creativity is a great task, which cannot be completed within a single student project.
 Below are some current specific topics within the scope of this project.
 One of these can form the basis for an individual research, honours or masters project, while a PhD will span multiple topics and go beyond these starting points.